reincas/Lanthanide/README.md

 ## Internal structures

-If you want to dig deeper into the package and use internal classes and functions, there is some [documentation](docs/internals.md) in the folder `docs`.
+If you want to dig deeper into the package and use internal classes and functions, you might find some additional [documentation](docs/internals.md) in the folder `docs` useful.

 ## License